ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 **docs**- This folder contains documentation like the robot’s architecture, programming flow, and assembly instructions.
 Helps others understand our EV3 robot.

-**hardware**- This folder contains the EV3-specific hardware files, such as chassis designs, part configurations, or custom 3D-printed attachments.
+**hardware**- This folder contains the EV3-specific hardware files, chassis designs, and part configurations.

 **images**- This folder contains photos of our EV3 robot, design diagrams.